signature-opensource/CK-DB-OIddict/README.md

 ## TODO

-- What about primary identity ?
-UserId is int, not passed through the claims. => Pass userId or IAuthenticationInfo, depending on the client
-- Map claims => See previous point
 - Add enough Cris commands to provide a way to be able to manage an oidc application management.
 - Add consent form example to the default server.
 - Make most of classes internal